tomouellette/herb/README.md

 ### DINO

 A trainable implementation of [distillation with no labels (DINO)](https://arxiv.org/abs/2104.14294).
+This can be trained on a folder full of arbitrarily sized images.

 ```bash
 python3 -m models.dino \